What Causes Vape Battery Explosions?

 - Use a Battery Case.
 If you have spare batteries you are not using, you should never store them in your pocket or a random place.
 Always buy a few plastic battery cases to keep the batteries from short-circuiting or venting (which can cause the potential for an explosion).

 - Check Your Battery Wraps.
 You should regularly check your battery wraps for any form of damage.
 This includes tears, nicks, cuts, or any other form of damage.
 If you find anything, make sure to immediately replace the battery wraps.
 Otherwise, the damaged wrap could cause the batteries to malfunction.

 Things to Avoid for Vape Battery Safety

-To help ensure your batteries continue to work to the best capacity and performance, you should avoid a variety of practices.
+To help ensure your batteries or wax pens to continue to work to the best capacity and performance, you should avoid a variety of practices.
 These can include (but are not limited to):